annivanova1992/faang-qa-interview/README.md

 - Given an array of numbers including negative, print the highest sum of the continuous sequence you can find.
 - Find the second largest element in an array of integers.
 - Using an already implemented method Rand5() that generates a random integer between the ranges 1-5 uniformly.
 Using this method, implement a a new method that returns a random integer in the range 1-7 uniformly, i.e. Rand7().
 Basically this is Rejection Sampling Algorithm.
 See http://leetcode.com/2010/11/rejection-sampling.html
 - Finding out if a linkedlist has a loop or not.
+[141.
+Linked List Cycle](https://leetcode.com/problems/linked-list-cycle/)
 - Mergin two sorted linkedlists.
 - Implement a reverse hash table
 - Given a binary tree.
 Find if there exists a path from root to leaf which sums up to a given number.